This Specimen has been sold.

 This beautiful specimen consists atacamite crystals that are encrusted in a layer of quartz crystals.
 It was collected from the Lily Mine in Pisco Umay, Peru and is 2.8" wide.

-Atacamite is a secondary copper mineral that's formed from the oxidation of copper minerals.
+Atacamite is a secondary copper (halide) mineral formed from the oxidation of copper minerals--it has been found in the patina on the Statue of Liberty!
 It has the chemical formula Cu₂Cl(OH)₃ and forms as slender prismatic crystals, fibrous crystals and as granular to compact aggregations.
-Atacamite was first described by D. de Fallizen after specimens found in the Atacama Desert of Chile in 1801.
+It was first described by Russian mineralogist Dmitri de Gallitzin after specimens were found in the Atacama Desert of Chile in 1801.

 SPECIES